 Wix, like many other solutions, also claims to be the best.
 But one point they really insist on is being super easy to use for creating websites and online stores.
 We agree.
 In fact, we’d happily call Wix one of the easiest website builders out there.
 Their user experience is excellent, and their tutorials and step-by-step guides are well written and easy to use.

 Adding an ecommerce module is just as intuitive, by the way.
-And if you want to create an online store even faster, you can also use Wix ADI that employs artificial intelligence to give a ready-made template in seconds.
+And if you want to create an online store even faster, you can also use Wix ADI that employs artificial intelligence to produce a ready-made template in seconds.

 Round 2: Themes and Flexibility